weaveworks/ignite/README.md

 How to install Ignite is covered in [docs/installation.md](https://ignite.readthedocs.io/en/latest/installation.html).

+Guidance on Cloud Providers' instances that can run Ignite is covered in [docs/cloudprovider.md](docs/cloudprovider.md).

 ## Getting Started

 **WARNING**: In it's `v0.X` series, Ignite is in **alpha**, which means that it might change in backwards-incompatible ways.